jfchoii/saints2/index.md

 # Welcome to the saints wiki!

-Original Saints info center, being migrated here: https://docs.google.com/document/d/11WGFPT37VFWoyjmTzDjWOHQcPMAsb82RIPQM3LJiZhQ/edit
+This is currently being edited by @pangiokuhlii based on [the original Saints info center](https://docs.google.com/document/d/11WGFPT37VFWoyjmTzDjWOHQcPMAsb82RIPQM3LJiZhQ/edit), being migrated here.

 ---